fledge-iot/fledge/docs/91_version_history.rst

        - A number of optimizations have been made to improve the performance of Python filters within a pipeline.
        - A number of optimizations to the SQLite in-memory storage plugin and the SQLiteLB storage plugin have been added that increase the rate at which readings can be stored with these plugins.
        - The support bundle creation process has been updated to include any performance counters available in the system.
        - The ability to monitor performance counters has been added to Fledge.
-The South and north services now offer performance counters that can be captured by the system.
+The South and North services now offer performance counters that can be captured by the system.
 These are designed to provide information useful for tuning the respective services.
        - The process used to extract log information from the system logs has been updated to improve performance and reduce the system overhead required to extract log data.
        - A number of changes have been made to improve the performance of sending data north from the system.
        - The performance of the statistics history task has been improved.
 It now makes fewer calls to the storage subsystem, improving the overall system performance.